kthakar1990/coding-practice/documentation/medium/promisify_new_relic.md

 return response.body;
 ```

 above example is for post request but it can easily be used for get request as well.
+This way the code looks much cleaner and you can avoid the callback hell if you need to make multiple calls.

 Hope this helps!